Inspired by Stracotto Aila Fiorentina from our copy of The Fine Art of Italian Cooking By Giuliano Bugialli.

 - ¼ cup dry red wine

 Cut the onions, celery, and 3 of the carrots into ¼-inch pieces.
-Put them in a large enameled castiron dutch oven (DO) and add the onions, celery, and carrots.
+Heat the olive oil in a large enameled castiron dutch oven (DO) and add the onions, celery, and carrots.
 Saute until the onions are beginning to be translucent.

-Put a long, thin knife lengthwise all the way through the center of the meat making a large enough slit to insert the carrot.
+In the meantime, insert a long, thin knife lengthwise all the way through the center of the meat making a large enough slit to insert the carrot.
 Withdraw the knife and fit the remaining carrot, whole, through the opening made by the knife.

-Add the wine and simmer until it evaporates, then add the tomatoes and optional tomato paste if you want a thick marinara.
+After 15-20 minutes add the tomatoes and optional tomato paste if you want a thick marinara.
 Cover and simmer very slowly for about 2-3 hours depending on the size of the meat and quality.
 Add hot broth when needed and turning the meat several times.
 Taste for salt and pepper.

-Remove the meat from the casserole and place it on a chopping board for 10 to 12 minutes to rest.
+- Remove the meat from the DO and place it on a chopping board for 10 to 12 minutes to rest.